Grossman Law relies on open communication and trust in bringing justice to clients.

 Florida boating accidents can cause severe injury and even death.
 If you or a loved one has been injured in a boating accident caused by someone else’s negligence, you may have the right to compensation.

-Our Florida injury attorneys are experienced in the investigation and prosecution of boat and waverunner accident claims.
+Our Florida injury attorneys are experienced in the investigation and prosecution of boat and Waverunner accident claims.
 We are known for our responsiveness, thorough and hands-on litigation style, investigative and negotiating skills, and accessibility to our clients.
 We go wherever you need us to be.

 While less than 10% of boating accidents result in fatalities, nearly half of those occur because of capsizing and falls overboard.
 An alarming 22% of the boating deaths were caused by alcohol or drug use.